Capillary/api-documentation/source/includes/_storeCare.md

 syncTimeFrom | timestamp | The duration (in UTC timestamp) for which the data is synced to the server (between syncTimeFrom and syncTimeTo) syncTimeTo | timestamp | The period (in UTC timestamp) for which the data is synced to the server (between syncTimeFrom and syncTimeTo) syncDate | timestamp | The data  synced on a specific date.
 Specify the date in `YYYY-MM-DD` format.
-For example, if you pass `timezone` is UTC+5:30 and syncDate is 2019-02-24, you will the entire data synced on 24th Feb 2019 of India timezone
+For example, if you pass `timezone` is UTC+5:30 and syncDate is 2019-02-24, you will the entire data synced on 24th Feb 2019 of India timezone size | int | Number of results to be retrieved per page begin | int | Record number to start from.
+Supported values: 0- any number.
+For example, if you specify 10, you will get records starting from 10 until the end.

 <aside class="notice">All parameters marked by * are mandatory.</aside>